 When we think of the toll air pollution takes on our health, we usually think about it in terms of its physical impact.
 But, studies have shown that this goes beyond physical health; our cognitive skills can be affected as well.

-A study conducted in China and published in PNAS, the Proceedings of the National Academy of Sciences, found that breathing unsafe air for too long can create an effect that’s equal to losing a year’s worth of intelligence, reports The Guardian.
+A study conducted in China and published in PNAS, the Proceedings of the National Academy of Sciences, found that breathing unsafe air for too long can create an effect that's equal to losing a year's worth of intelligence, reports The Guardian.
 According to the collected research, those who are consistently exposed to polluted air can experience a large drop in language and arithmetic scores.

 "Polluted air can cause everyone to reduce their level of education by one year, which is huge," said team research member Xi Chen at Yale School of Public Health.
 "But we know the effect is worse for the elderly, especially those over 64, and for men, and for those with low education.
 If we calculate [the loss] for those, it may be a few years of education."